 Haverford College looks to attract the best and brightest student-athletes throughout the U.S. and beyond.
-Admission to the college is highly selective.
-Typically, the college admits about 25%-30% of all applicants.
-Of the most recent first-year class, 96% rank in the top 10% of their high school class; the mean SAT verbal ranges are 680-780; the mean SAT math ranges are 670-770; and the mean SAT writing ranges are 680-780.
+Admission to the College is highly selective.
+Haverford admits about 20% of all applicants.
+Of the most recent first-year class, 95% rank in the top 10% of their high school class; the 25th -75th percentile range for test scores are as follows: SAT 670-750 Reading and 690-780 Math.
+The ACT Composite range is 32-35.

 The college is committed to promoting an environment that supports both academic and athletic excellence.
 About 40% of the college’s students play a varsity sport, and Haverford's days and weeks are structured to make it possible for student-athletes to attend practices and games with few conflicts.
 No classes are scheduled between 4 p.m. and 7 p.m. or on Saturdays.